pmndrs/its-fine/README.md

   fiber as Fiber,
   // Whether to ascend and walk up the tree.
 Will walk down if `false` true,
-  // A Fiber node selector, returns the first <div /> element in JSX (node: Fiber<HTMLDivElement | null>) => node.type === 'div',
+  // A Fiber node selector, returns the first match when `true` is passed (node: Fiber<HTMLDivElement | null>) => node.type === 'div', )
-)
 ```